 Extensive works have been undertaken to ensure the hall can be enjoyed by future generations of local people.
 The hall is an important focal point for the local community, who use it for a wide variety of activities.

 The Chequers Inn

-The Chequers Inn is a quaint village pub, situated in Ranby sat at the side of Chesterfield canal.
-It reopened on 19th February 2016 following an extensive quarter-of-a-million-pound refurbishment completed by the Pub People Company.
+The Chequers Inn reopened on 19th February 2016 following an extensive quarter-of-a-million pound refurbishment completed by the Pub People Company.